 It’s possible to connect a Symfony app to a SQL Server instance on Unix through FreeTDS but this involve to use a Doctrine driver that is not provided with the standard distribution.
 Some tutorials already explain how to do that, but they encourage doing dirty things like editing files in the

 vendor/ directory.
 Here is the clean way!
+And if you are interested in creating your own server then read more here.

 First, install FreeTDS.